xerexesx/spec-kit/spec-driven.md

 3. **Template-Based Generation**: Copies and customizes the feature specification template with your requirements
 4. **Directory Structure**: Creates the proper `specs/[branch-name]/` structure for all related documents

+Need to revise an existing spec without creating a new branch?
+Run `/speckit.specify --update-current ...`.
+The script returns `MODE=update` so the agent knows to reuse the current feature directory instead of generating a new one.

 ### The `/speckit.plan` Command

 Once a feature specification exists, this command creates a comprehensive implementation plan: